Farewell, My Lovely: Plot

-Private detective Philip Marlowe is investigating a dead-end missing person case when he sees a felon, Moose Malloy, barging into a nightclub called Florian's, looking for his ex-girlfriend Velma Valento.
-The club has changed owners, so no one there now knows her.
-Malloy ends up killing the black owner of the club and escaping.
+Private detective Philip Marlowe is investigating a dead-end missing person case in Bay City (based on Santa Monica) when he sees a felon, Moose Malloy, barging into a club called Florian's, looking for his ex-girlfriend Velma Valento.
+The club has changed owners and now has an African-American clientele and staff, so no one there now knows her.
+Malloy ends up killing the owner of the club and escaping.
 The murder case is assigned to Lt.
 Nulty, a Bay City police detective who has no interest in the murder of a black man.
 Marlowe advises Nulty to look for Malloy's girlfriend, but Nulty prefers to let Marlowe do the routine legwork and rely on finding Malloy based on his huge size and loud clothes.
 Marlowe decides to follow up and look for the girl.

-He tracks down Mrs Jessie Florian, the widow of the nightclub's former owner, and plies her with bourbon.
-Mrs Florian claims Malloy's girlfriend is dead.
-Before making further progress, Marlowe receives a call from a man named Lindsay Marriott, who claims his friend has been robbed and requests Marlowe's presence in delivering a ransom payment for stolen jewellery.
+Marlowe tracks down Mrs. Jessie Florian, the widow of the nightclub's former owner, and plies her with bourbon.
+Mrs. Florian remembers Malloy's girlfriend and tells Marlowe she is dead.
+He manages to get hold of a photo that's signed, "Always yours, Velma Valento" and takes it with him.
+Before making further progress, Marlowe receives a call from a man named Lindsay Marriott, who claims his friend has been robbed and requests Marlowe's presence in delivering a ransom payment for a stolen necklace.
 Later that evening, in a deserted canyon, Marlowe waits in the dark and is hit on the head from behind.
 When he awakes, Marriott is dead.
 A passerby, Anne Riordan, finds him and takes him home.

 Lt.
 Randall, the cunning but honest Los Angeles cop investigating Marriott's murder, is skeptical about the story.
 At Marlowe's office, Anne explains that she is from Bay City, a policeman's daughter interested in local crime.
-Her father was cashiered by the corrupt cops running the Bay City Police.
-She tells Marlowe that she learned from Randall that the stolen necklace belongs to a Mrs Lewin Lockridge Grayle, the young wife of a wealthy and influential Bay City resident.
-Mrs Grayle is a ravishing blonde whom Grayle met when she was singing for the radio station he owned.
-She married him in Europe under an assumed name, to keep her background secret.
+Anne's father was cashiered by the corrupt cops running the Bay City police.
+She tells Marlowe that she learned from Randall that the necklace belongs to a Mrs. Lewin Lockridge Grayle, the young wife of a wealthy and influential Bay City resident.
+Mrs. Grayle is a ravishing blonde whom Grayle met when she was singing for the radio station he owned.
+She married him in Europe under an assumed name to keep her background secret.
 Anne offers to have her hire Marlowe to find the necklace.